petekneller/pi-fc/scala/util/src/main/scala/util/spitotcp/README.md

 ## v4

 An update to v3 that replaces java `Runnable`s with `Future`.
 Which is a bit of a bastardisation of Future, since Future's are best when composed to ultimately a value while this implementation has side-effects and returns Unit.

+# v5

+A version using `cats.effect.IO` to construct tasks that are then `parSequence`d to run concurrently (and never end)